TEA (band): History

 In 1973, it was rare for Swiss rock bands to get exposure on television, however TEA showcased their talents on the Swiss TV Show "Hits-A-Gogo".
 In the summer of 1973 the band toured Italy extensively, including five concerts in Florence at the Space Electronic Club.
 The highlight of the tour was headlining an 8,000 capacity festival in Naples.
-Later that year, keyboardist Philippe Kienholz (ex-New Hue, Tusk) joined TEA to complete the line-up.
+Later that year, keyboardist Philippe Kienholz (ex-Tusk) joined TEA to complete the line-up.
 Shortly thereafter, the band signed a contract with Phonogram's progressive imprint, Vertigo.
 Towards the end of 1973, the band recorded their first album in Dieter Dierks' recording studios in Stommeln, Germany.

 In 1974 they released their first single "Good Times" b/w "Judy", both non-album tracks, which later surfaced on the 2009 Reloaded retrospective.
 The group's eponymous debut album was released in 1974.
 In support of the album, TEA joined Queen as "special guests" on their first European tour and concerts all over Europe followed.
 Swiss music magazine POP and their readers voted TEA that year's "Best Group" and individually voted each member of the band as the best in their instrumental or vocal category.
 The album was voted "Best Album of the Year".

 In 1975 their second album, The Ship, was released along with the single "Summer in the City", a cover of The Lovin' Spoonful song.
 The band also signed a distribution deal in the U.S.; however, before this materialized, the label went out of business.
 TEA would open up for Status Quo in their native Switzerland in early '75 and toured Europe, including Germany, where they toured as "special guests" with Nazareth.
 They also embarked on a UK tour, the first Swiss rock band to do so, as "special guests" of the Baker Gurvitz Army playing 23 dates in front of a total audience of 45,000.
 Leading music magazine Melody Maker wrote in their November 8, 1975 edition: "...fans surprised by the power and energy of TEA, first band from Switzerland to tour Britain.
 Reports MM's Bob Ellis from London: "I got the same buzz from them I had when I first saw Led Zeppelin.
 They came on to boos and shouts of "Get back to Switzerland" and after the second number nobody could believe how good they were."
 Consequently, POP and their readers voted TEA "Best Group" for a second consecutive year and each musician in their respective instrument category also #1 with the exception of keyboardist Philippe Kienholz, who earned #2 place.
 The Ship was also voted as "Best Album of the Year 1975".